hn374/Developer-Notes/Angular/Angular.md

 # Angular

 Angular is a TypeScript-based application framework led by the Angular Team at Google.
+Everything is more opinionated in Angular but it has a lot features "out of the box".

+## File Structure

+Angular follows an MVC architecture.

+***

 ## Components